Theories of Consciousness (tcc)

 The structural finding: Consciousness may be associated with field-level rather than neuron-level dynamics.
 The EM field is genuinely integrative — it binds information across spatially distributed neural populations in a way that individual synaptic connections do not.
 This could address the binding problem: how distributed neural processing gives rise to unified experience.

 The ontological packaging: CEMI identifies consciousness with a physical field — the EM field is the substrate, not merely a correlate.
+The identification of consciousness with the field is the ontological commitment; the association between field-level dynamics and experiential integration is the finding.

 IV.
-The Convergence Pattern
+The Complementarity Pattern

 The theories examined in Section III differ substantially in their proposed mechanisms, preferred neural substrates, and empirical predictions.
 IIT emphasizes posterior cortex and integrated information; GNW emphasizes prefrontal-parietal broadcasting; RPT emphasizes sensory recurrence; predictive processing emphasizes hierarchical generative models; HOT emphasizes meta-representational circuits; Orch OR emphasizes quantum microtubule dynamics; CEMI emphasizes electromagnetic fields.